AbcAeffchen/SepaDocumentor/README.md

  - `{{ifdef KEYWORD}} BODY {{endif KEYWORD}}`: `BODY` is only printed if `KEYWORD` is set. `BODY` can contain placeholders and other conditionals as long as the nested conditionals use other keywords.
  - `{{ifndef KEYWORD}} BODY {{endif KEYWORD}}`: `BODY` is only printed if `KEYWORD` is *not* set.
- `BODY` can also contain placehodlers and other conditionals as long as the nested conditionals use other keywords.
+ `BODY` can also contain placeholders and other conditionals as long as the nested conditionals use other keywords.
 - `{{TRANSACTION!}} BLOCK {{/TRANSACTION!}}`: This is a spacial command block only allowed for control lists. `BLOCK` can contain any other placeholders or conditionals.
 This block will be